pixlcore/blog/net-proc-watch.md

 I mean, just look at that!
 It contains actual byte counters which are counting upwards, and it is located inside the PID-specific directory in `/proc`.
 I really thought I hit the jackpot here.

 But long story short, this is not what it appears to be.  `/proc/PID/net/dev` contains interface-level stats *from the view of the process* (like if the process was in a network namespace, for example).
+So while it is technically inside a PID-specific area of the `/proc` filesystem, it is not PID-specific data.
 I was fooled!

 "Okay, fine!", I said, "Forget about process-level.
 I'll just track network throughput per each *connection*, and then match those up with processes separately."